juanfonsecasolis/ARAPSUAA/README.md

     python2.7 Test/TestBruteForce.py

 **Disclaimer:** this test is fairly heavy to run in terms of memory usage.
-A machine with at least 12GB of RAM is recommended, and depending of the scenario the test can take 20 to 60 min aproximately.
+A machine with at least 12GB of RAM is recommended, and depending of the scenario the test can take 20 to 60 min approximately.

 Figures 2.2, 2.3, 2.12, 2.11, 4.5-4.10, 1.18a, 1.19a, 2.6, 2.14, 2.15